Main/Military Plaza in San Antonio in Bexar County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 A significant historical date for this entry is March 9, 1742.

 Location.
 29° 25.433′ N, 98° 29.62′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in Main/Military Plaza.
-Marker is at the intersection of Dolorosa and Main Avenue, on the right when traveling east on Dolorosa.
+It is at the intersection of Dolorosa and Main Avenue, on the right when traveling east on Dolorosa.
 Touch for map.
 Marker is in this post office area: San Antonio TX 78205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lasting Peace with the Apache Nation (here, next to this marker); Sell the Courthouse (here, next to this marker); The Canary Islanders (a few steps from this marker); "Save the Plaza" (a few steps from this marker); American Legion Memorial Highway (a few steps from this marker); The West Bank (a few steps from this marker); "The Founders" (a few steps from this marker); Bexar County Commissioners Court (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Lasting Peace with the Apache Nation (here, next to this marker); Sell the Courthouse (here, next to this marker); The Canary Islanders (a few steps from this marker); "Save the Plaza" (a few steps from this marker); American Legion Memorial Highway (a few steps from this marker); The West Bank (a few steps from this marker); "The Founders" (a few steps from this marker); Bexar County Commissioners Court (a few steps from this marker).
 Touch for a list and map of all markers in San Antonio.

 Credits.
-This page was last revised on February 2, 2023.
-It was originally submitted on April 28, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,017 times since then and 10 times this year.
-Photos: 1, 2, 3, 4. submitted on April 28, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on July 17, 2024.
+It was originally submitted on April 28, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 1,255 times since then and 14 times this year.
+Photos: 1, 2, 3, 4. submitted on April 28, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.
+5, 6. submitted on July 13, 2024, by Adam Margolis of Mission Viejo, California.